Retiring in Puerto Rico: a complete guide

 Infrastructure: Some parts of Puerto Rico may have less developed infrastructure compared to mainland locations, which could be a concern for some retirees.

-Best places to retire in Puerto Rico
+Where are the best places to retire to in Puerto Rico?

 If Puerto Rico is your chosen retirement state, here are some of the best places to retire in: